michipritz/nesy-asp-vqa-pipeline/README.md

 To perform reasoning on scene encodings and questions using NeurASP simply run `bash experiments/infer.py`.
 The output is printed to the command line.

+### Problog

+To perform reasoning on scene encodings and questions using Problog run `bash experiments/infer_problog.py`.
+The output is printed to the command line.